 Privacy

 Short version: mswx is a personal project that displays weather.
-The website uses Google Analytics to count visits (so I can tell whether anyone's reading this).
-The Android app's widgets contact no third parties; the app's in-app browser loads mswx.net itself, which means GA sees those visits the same way it sees regular browser visits.
+The website uses Google Analytics to count visits (so mswx can tell whether anyone's reading).
+The iOS and Android apps collect nothing about you and contact no third parties — they just fetch weather from mswx.net over HTTPS.
+The Android app additionally has an in-app browser that loads mswx.net itself, so Analytics counts those visits the way it counts any browser visit.
 Nothing is sold, shared, or tied to a personal identity.

 What the website does